LeapBeyond/terraform-aws-cloudtrail/README.md

 which are of particular security interest, and are shown in this example as using [SNS](https://aws.amazon.com/sns/) to send messages to [SQS](https://aws.amazon.com/sqs/) for some arbitrary downstream consumer.
 Please note that the security around SNS and SQS in this example is only sketched out, as it's not the focus of this example.

 ## License
-Copyright 2018 Leap Beyond Analytics
+Copyright 2018 Leap Beyond Emerging Technologies B.V.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.